Automatically Connecting Stub Networks to Unmanaged Infrastructure

 back with "no data" (not NXDOMAIN), this suggests that there may be

 an A record.
-In this case, the stub network's resolver SHOULD
+In this case, the DNS resolver in the SNAC router

-attempt to look up an A record on the same name.
-If such a record
+SHOULD attempt to look up an A record on the same name.
+If such a

-exists, the resolver SHOULD return no data in the Answer section of
+record exists, the DNS resolver SHOULD return no data in the Answer

-the DNS response, and SHOULD provide any CNAME records that were
+section of the DNS response, and SHOULD provide any CNAME records

-involved in returning the "no data" answer to the AAAA query, and
+that were involved in returning the "no data" answer to the AAAA

-SHOULD provide any A records that were ultimately returned, in the
+query, and SHOULD provide any A records that were ultimately

-In order to provide network access, SNAC routers must provide some
+In order to provide network access, a SNAC router must be able to

-network services to the stub network.
-In this document the following
+provide some network services to its stub network.
+In this document

-DNS Resolver: The stub network MUST provide a DNS resolver.
-If RAs
+DNS Resolver: The SNAC router MUST provide a DNS resolver.
+If RA

-are in use on the stub network, the DNS resolver is advertised in
+messages are in use on the stub network, the DNS resolver is

-the Router Advertisement Recursive DNS Server (RDNSS) option.
-If
+advertised in the Router Advertisement Recursive DNS Server

 DHCPv6 Server: The use of DHCPv6 on the stub network is NOT